maxpsq/solr-geonames/README.md

 ```
 If everything is ok, you should see no error messages in Solr's admin console [http://localhost:8983/solr/#/]

-## Download and post Geonames' palces to Solr
+### Download and post Geonames' palces to Solr

-change directory to bin and download the file you want.
-You may choose among ____ [put a description].
+Change directory to bin and download the file you want.
+You may choose among allCountries.zip or just a subset of wolrd places by country by population (see Geonames download page).

 Notice the download utility requires wget.
 You can download wget via homebrew (brew install wget) or simply download the gazeteer file from your favourite Internet browser here http://download.geonames.org/export/dump/
 ```